┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 skywire cli config gen -b --bestproto

-In order to bootstrap the visor's to connection to the dmsg network (via TCP connection to an individual dmsg server) the dmsghttp-config.json is provided with the skywire binary release.
+In order to bootstrap the visor's connection to the dmsg network (via TCP connection to an individual dmsg server), the dmsghttp-config.json is provided with the skywire binary release.
+All production deployment services are then reached by the visor over the dmsg network.

 In the instance that the skywire production deployment changes — specifically the dmsg servers: